levigroker/GRKAnalytics/README.md

 the appropriate API calls to the underlying provider.
 Take a look at the `GRKFabricProvider` implementation as an example.

-GRKAnalytics does not depend on, nor include, the underlying provider APIs so the "trick" is "stub" out the API of the underlying provider you need to use and weak link the stubs so when the actual underlying provider library is linked it will get called.
-This can be done by specifying a compiler attribute `__attribute__((weak_import))` for the `@interface` representing the stub.
-Again, please refer to the `GRKFabricProvider` implementation as an example.

-As an additional step the provider makes use of preprocessor defines to activate or deactivate code at compile time.
-Please refer to the use of the preprocessor flag `GRK_FABRIC_EXISTS` in the `GRKFabricProvider` implementation as an example of how this define can be used.
-These preprocessor defines are are generated automatically by the `podspec` as `GRK_{specname.upcase}_EXISTS`.
-The specname is defined in the podspec, along with some other information which will need to be supplied so the podspec can generate the appropriate subspec for your added provider.
+GRKAnalytics only makes use of the underlying provider APIs when the related subspecs are specified, so you'll want to modify the test application's podfile to include the subspec and the related pod(s) to compile against.

 Within the `GRKAnalytics.podspec` you will need to add your provider and add it to the `all_analytics` array:

     ### Supported Providers
-    fabric = { :spec_name => 'Fabric', :provider_class => 'GRKFabricProvider', :weak_classes => ['Fabric', 'Crashlytics', 'Answers'] }
+    fabric = { :spec_name => 'Fabric', :provider_class => 'GRKFabricProvider' }

     all_analytics = [fabric]
     ###